chrisoyer/ski-snow-modeling/README.md

 I modeled the effect of melting by month, and the effect of snowfall.
 The amount of melting is quite small about 1 inch per _month_ for January and February, whereas in May one inch is lost per _day_.
 Note: because the values for June-October are rare, values are mostly from prior.
 <img src="./resources/monthly_snowmelt.png" width=700>
 The amount of base derived from a unit of snowfall varies by region, with Cascades seeing large amounts of base (.08), and Colorado seeing small amounts (.02) - I did not encode individual priors for each region, but this makes sense, as fluffy dry powder should compact more than heavy, wet powder.
-Note the improvement these estimates show vs the regression with SARIMA errors model above.
+Note the improvement these estimates show vs the ARIMA model above.
 <img src="./resources/snowfall_beta_bayesian.png" width=700>
 Estimates from individual Markov Chains & trace plots:
 ![link](./resources/unpooled_traces.png)